Who's workforce ready?

 Fill the Workforce Ready Gaps

-This partial list is important for all new workforce entrants but especially for women and minorities.
+This partial list is important for all new workforce entrants but especially for women and minorities, who often encounter greater scrutiny.

 This needs to change.

-Have conversations with your child about the additional knowledge they need, while keeping in mind that many things have changes since you started working.
-Encourage them to ask questions of you and others.
+Have conversations with your child about the additional knowledge they need, while keeping in mind that many things have changed since you started working.
+Encourage them to ask questions of you and to speak with people who are in hiring positions.

-The flip side of this subject is how businesses are or aren’t adapting to the “future of work,” which I’ll examine in a separate post.
+The flip side of this subject is how businesses are or aren’t adapting to the “future of work,” which will be examined in a future post.

-Share your thoughts as a parent, employer or both in the comment section.
+Share your thoughts as a parent, employer or both in the comments section.

 About the Author